 '''

 from django_q import async, fetch

 create a synchronous task

 task_id = async('my.buggy.code', sync=True)

 the task will then be available immediately

 task = fetch(task_id)

 and can be examined

 if not task.success:

 print('An error occurred: {}'.format(task.result))

+An error occurred: ImportError("No module named 'my'",)

 '''

-An error occurred: ImportError("No module named 'my'",)

 Note that async() will block until the task is executed and saved.
 This feature bypasses the Redis server and is intended for debugging and development.
+Instead of setting sync on each individual async you can also configure sync as a global override.

-1.2.4 Connection pooling
+1.4.4 Connection pooling